 You can now overview the created Context Keys and see which versions of the page the key will apply to.
 The key will list all existing versions of your document, except those where the particular page doesn’t exist.

-If the page needed to create a Context Key is missing from the search results in the Create Context Key dialog, follow the steps in this article: Can't Find Page in Create Context Key Dialog
+If the page needed to create a Context Key is missing from the search results in the Create Context Key dialog, follow the steps in this article: Cannot Find Page to Add Context Key

 Edit a Context Key